canonical/dbt-jira-data/USAGE.md

 2. Choose catalogs to use as a target; generally speaking, this should be your team's workspace catalog.
 3. Gather the email addresses of the team members who will be developing models in this repository.
-4. Open a data access request with the Data Governance team requesting a Trino user with the appropriate permissions.
+4. Open a data access request with the Data Lake team requesting a Trino service account with the appropriate permissions.
 Attach the list of data catalogs and the list of team members.

 ## Fork this repository